14 of Our Favorite Idea Management Tools

 For example, if your business idea would be to build a small diving robot that can inspect the foundations of piers in harbours, the first step would be sell this service to harbour owners and just have a diver do the job manually as opposed to sending a robot.

-Sketch Designs can easily be made into interactive prototypes by using either Origami or InVision.
-These tools allow you to add navigation between the different layouts in the app, and even support more complex interactions such as gestures and animations.
-They've made it simple to create prototypes that feel exactly like a real app or website would.
+Sketch Designs can easily be made into interactive prototypes by using tools such as Origami or InVision.
+These allow you to add navigation between the different layouts in the app, and even support more complex interactions such as gestures and animations.

-Our recommendation: Fake it ‘til you make it + Sketch + InVision
+Our recommendation: Figma + Fake it ‘til you make it

 Regardless of which methods you end up using to prototype your idea, you should aim to do this in a systematic manner to keep track of the assumptions you have regarding your concept, product, or service, as well as the measurable results from testing your prototypes.
 This is called idea validation.